catenglaender/marp-presentations/2024/ilias-conf_sept24/toolset-for-building-helpful-pages/presentation.md

 * webinars / live on-location / online courses / interactive training / handbooks
 * doesn't reveal anything about the topics inside
-* okay as secondary structure as type can be indicator of time investment
+* okay as secondary structure
+  * type can be indicator of time/attention investment

 ---